fudongbai/fudongbai.github.io/_posts/2018-11-29-benchmarking-android-with-workload-automation.md

 - click the desired element, you'll see the node detail in the right panel
 ![uiautomatorviewer](/assets/uiautomatorviewer.png)

-The following changes are what we made to make this workload to work:
+The following changes are what we made to make workload [calculator][calc] to
+work:
 ```
 diff --git a/__init__.py b/__init__.py
 index 32123c0..ab98f03 100644